 Who to Work With

 Let me tell you right now – I had to figure this out.
-In the beginning of my journey (and I’ve been doing this for almost 10 years) I felt like I was constantly dragging people!
-Constantly begging them to do the business - constantly having to check in on them and I just felt like asking why doesn’t anyone ever treat this like a business?
+At the beginning of my journey (and I’ve been doing this for almost 10 years), I felt like I was constantly dragging people!
+Constantly begging them to do the business - constantly having to check in on them and I just felt like asking why doesn’t anyone ever treat this as a business?
 I felt like a babysitter and that’s not what we want.
 We want a business partnership.

 So what I started to do is pre-qualify people.
 I use an interview process – I ask three basic questions to people when they are interested in the business while I’m deciding who to work with.

 How much time do you have to work your business?
-I’m not asking them this because I want to make sure they’re going to work ten hours a day… it’s ok if you’re not.
-I’m asking them this because I’m then asking them for a commitment after.
+I’m not asking them this because I want to make sure they’re going to work ten hours a day… it’s ok if they’re not.
+I’m asking them this because I’m then asking for their commitment after.
 If it’s an hour a day, great – I’m asking them to commit to that.
 If it’s more, that’s awesome too.
 But I always ask for the commitment.

 I hope that helps.
 Definitely ask people these questions so you know what to expect and they know what to expect.
 Treat it like a real business because it is.